8th English Language Arts Unit 13

 The History of English

 English has a fascinating history that spans over a thousand years.
-To begin with, it started as a mix of languages spoken by the Angles, Saxons, and Jutes—tribes that migrated from what is now Germany and Denmark to England around the 5th century.
+To begin with, it started as a mix of languages spoken by the Angles, Saxons, and Jutes—groups that migrated from what is now Germany and Denmark to England around the 5th century.
 Over time, English evolved through several stages:

 Old English (450–1150 AD):